 Unfortunately, as we are off-grid, we cannot offer charging for electric wheelchairs.
 If you check with the wheelchair provider or your local mobility support, sometimes they can recommend places in different areas of the country where wheelchair batteries can be charged.

-Yes - there are two sets of disabled toilets on site - one in the main camping field and one near accessible camping.
-At present we don’t have wheelchair accessible showers - but this is an aspiration for the future.
+Yes - there are three sets of accessible toilets on site - one in the main camping field, on in the event site and one near accessible camping.
+We don’t have wheelchair-accessible showers - but this is an aspiration for the future.
+Please bring your radar key with you in order to access the toilets.

 Do you provide chairs for your events?

-We do try to supply different seating options in our mediation areas and workshops.
-However, we cannot guarantee that we will have suitable chairs for everyone and so it's best to bring your own, where possible.
+We try to supply different seating options in our mediation areas and workshops.
+However, we cannot promise that we will have suitable chairs for everyone, so it's best to bring your own, if possible.

-Is there a place I can refrigerate my medication?
+Is there a place where I can refrigerate my medication?

 We have no refrigeration facilities at any of our sites.